 Halloween in the Netherlands: where to buy costumes

 What’s more terrifying than the spookiness of Halloween?
 Not having the best costume, of course!
-While some brick and mortar stores will stock a small selection of Halloween costumes, we prefer to make things easy and do it online.
+While some stores, such as SoLow, will stock a small selection of Halloween costumes, we prefer to make things easy and do it online.

 All dressed up and nowhere to go?
-Well, now that you’ve got your killer costume, let’s find somewhere to wear it to.
+Well, now that you’ve got your killer costume, let’s find somewhere to wear it.

 Will you be celebrating Halloween in the Netherlands this year?
-Where are you headed?
 Let us know in the comments below!